 Historian, linguist, teacher.
-Born– 1921, Atmore.
+Born– January 1, 1921, Atmore.
+Parents– John Maxwell Jones Sr. and Marjorie Leonidas Brooks Jones.
 Education– University of Alabama, B.A., 1942, M.A., 1954; University College of North Wales, Bangor; University of Brussels; Institut de Touraine, Diplome d’Etude Francaises.
-Served in an anti-aircraft battalion in Europe in World War II; taught foreign languages in high schools in Alabama, the Carolinas, and Delaware until 1968; taught, Glassboro State College, 1968-.
+Served in an anti-aircraft battalion in Europe in World War II Taught foreign languages in high schools in Alabama, the Carolinas, and Delaware until 1968; taught at Glassboro State College, 1968-.
+Died July 4, 2000.

 History and Genealogy of the Jones and Brooks Families….